Configurable Work Item Statuses

 Although custom status is a licensed feature, we will backfill status data for all work items of a given work item type regardless of license.
 We will also perform automatic status transitions for all items, including those that are open, closed, or marked as duplicates.

 For example a newly created work item will receive the default open status, and when closed, it will transition to the default closed status.
+Or when a closed work item without a status would be reopened it would transition to default open status.

 See the discussion on this topic on this issue.